RoseThorn78/RoseThorn78/README.md

 🌱 I’m currently learning ...
    - Python
    - Blocks
+   - How GitHub works
+   - How Replit works

       ## 😂 Here is a random joke that'll make you laugh!
    ![Joke